asmichi/StreamJsonRpcMessagePack/README.md

 # Asmichi.StreamJsonRpcMessagePack

-A .NET library that provides a MessagePack for C# based serializeer for StreamJsonRpc.
+A .NET library that provides a MessagePack for C# based serializer for StreamJsonRpc.

 This library can be obtained via [NuGet](https://www.nuget.org/packages/Asmichi.StreamJsonRpcMessagePack/).